 REQUIREMENTS FOR QUALIFICATION TO THE STATE MARSHAL COMMISSION

-Any person who pays, lends, or contributes anything of value to a person who is an appointing authority for the State Marshal Commission for political purposes will not be eligible for appointment as a state marshal for two years.
+Any person who pays, lends or contributes anything of value to a person who is an appointing authority for the State Marshal Commission for political purposes will not be eligible for appointment as a state marshal for two years.
 From October 1st, 2001, and not later than October first each year, each state marshal is required to pay an annual fee of two hundred fifty dollars to the State Marshal Commission.
 This fee will be deposited in the General Fund.

 QUALIFICATIONS FOR A STATE MARSHAL

-To qualify as a state marshal under the Connecticut General Statutes, a person must [A.] be an elector in the county in which a vacancy for the position of state marshal exists; [B.] speak, write and read English; [C.] be at least twenty one years of age; [D.] have been awarded a high school diploma or general equivalency diploma (GED); [E.] be free from any physical, mental, or emotional disorder that would prevent the person from performing the duties of a state marshal; [E.] be of good moral character; [F.] have a valid Connecticut driver’s license; and [G.] has passed the examination required under section 6-38b-3 of Connecticut State Agencies’ Regulations and have completed all required training.
-The State Marshal Commission may waive the examination requirement for persons who previously served as deputy sheriffs in Connecticut.
+To qualify as a state marshal under the Connecticut General Statutes, a person must [A.] be an elector in the county in which a vacancy for the position of state marshal exists; [B.] speak, write and read English; [C.] be at least twenty-one years of age; [D.] have been awarded a high school diploma or general equivalency diploma (GED); [E.] be free from any physical, mental, or emotional disorder that would prevent the person from performing the duties of a state marshal; [E.] be of good moral character; [F.] have a valid Connecticut driver’s license; and [G.] has passed the examination required under section 6-38b-3 of Connecticut State Agencies’ Regulations and have completed all required training.
+The State Marshal Commission may waive the examination requirement for persons previously serving as deputy sheriffs in Connecticut.

 WHAT DO THE STATE MARSHALS DO

 In order to establish whether an applicant is qualified to serve as a state marshal, the State Marshal Commission will offer a written test to each candidate.
-A state marshal’s duties and responsibilities, such as Connecticut Process Service and execution, will be examined in the examination, wherein knowledge of the relevant sections of the Connecticut General Statutes, the Connecticut Practice Book, and the rules of the commission is important.
+A state marshal’s duties and responsibilities, such as Connecticut Process Service and execution, will be examined in the examination, wherein knowledge of the relevant sections of the Connecticut General Statutes, the Connecticut Practice Book, and the rules of the commission is essential.
 At least an 80 percent raw score is necessary to pass the test.

 The State Marshal Commission must provide a handbook for state marshals on their duties and obligations.
 All state marshals will get a copy of this guidebook.
 State marshals must adhere to all continuing education and certification or re-certification requirements.